bcgov/mines-digital-trust/openshift/README.md

 ```

 #### tag mines-permitting-issuer image
-Tagging the images for a namespace/environment (dev, test, prod) makes them available there for deployment.
+Tagging the images for a namespace/environment (dev, test, prod) makes them available for deployment.
 Using dev as an example.

 ```sh
 oc -n a3e512-tools tag mines-permitting-issuer:latest mines-permitting-issuer:dev
 ```

 #### deploy mines-permitting-issuer
-This will generate a secret to hold Credential Registry (Org Book) Administration configuration.
-This is currently not used, so you can leave the prompts blank.
-You should be prompted for 3 more values related to the Org Book, just hit ensure they are correct for you target environment.
-Of particular importance is the `CR_CONNECTION_NAME`, that should match the alias used when [receiving the invitation to Org.
+This command generates a secret to hold Credential Registry (Org.
+Book) Administration configuration.
+These are currently not used.
+Therefore, you can leave the prompts blank.
+You should be prompted for three more values related to the Org.
+Book, just hit ensure they are correct for your target environment.
+Of particular importance is the `CR_CONNECTION_NAME`, which should match the alias used when [receiving the invitation to Org.
 Book](#connect-mines-permitting-agent-to-org-book-agent-via-invitations).

 ```sh
 genDepls.sh -c mines-permitting-issuer -e dev
 ```

 #### mines-permitting-issuer self-registers its schemas with the mines-permitting-agent
 Since we have already connected our agent to Org.
-Book, in the logs you should see something like the following, indicating that the connection to our agent (and it to Org Book) is synchronized, and our issuer has been registered.
+Book, in the logs, you should see something like the following, indicating that the connection to our agent (and it to Org.
+Book) is synchronized, and our issuer is registered.
 We can now [issue credentials](#issue-credentials) through our agent.

 ```sh
 Starting server ...